 We also list debts that are in default with two external credit reference agencies.

 Telstra’s Disability Equipment Program gives you access to a range of phones and accessories to make calling easier.
-Products include big button phones, visual alerts, cochlear implant telephone adaptors and teletypewriters (TTY).
-The program offers specialised telephone equipment to eligible customers that can be rented for the same cost as a standard telephone handset.
+Products include big button phones and teletypewriters (TTY).
+The program offers specialised telephone equipment to eligible customers, which can be rented for the same cost as a standard telephone handset.

 For more information: